opentracing/opentracing.io/README.md

 See https://help.github.com/articles/using-jekyll-with-pages/

-or, as a crush course:
+or, as a crash course:

 * make sure Ruby version 2.0.0 or greater is installed
 * install Bundler: `sudo gem install bundler`